Talk2Levi/HTML_Resume_Template/README.md

 # Welcome!
-Hey, What's up folks, welcome to this resume templates tour!!
+Hey, What's up folks, welcome to this resume template tour!!

 Let me be really frank with you, I am not an expert on designing, it's just I know how frustrating it can be when you just started writing a resume and now, I got a little bit hang of it and I just wanna help you to get over the frustrating time you are having now.